mxenabled/path-core/realtime/README.md

 # Realtime

-A utility library for MDX realtime classes.
+A subproject containing classes used for MDX realtime requests.